-The required reporting under this Rule shall be comprised of three separate components: (1) the Utility Resource Plan; (2) the Mid-point Supply-side Update; and (3) the Annual Energy Delivery Plan.
+For electric utilities, the required reporting under this Rule shall be comprised of three separate components: (1) the Integrated Resource Plan; (2) the Mid-point Supply-side Update; and (3) the Annual Energy Delivery Plan.
+Gas utilities are only required to file the Annual Energy Delivery Plan.

-104 Utility Resource Plan
+104 Integrated Resource Plan

-The Utility Resource Plan must contain the elements set forth below, and shall be filed by al regulated electric utilities in accordance with the time frame and deadlines established herein.
+The Integrated Resource Plan must contain the elements set forth below, and shall be filed by all regulated electric utilities in accordance with the time frame and deadlines established herein.